johnnylord/trytry-detection/README.md

 ```

 ### YOLOv3 dataset groundtruth
 The groundtruth label for each image is the position information of each object in the image.
-Specifically, there are three kinds of target labels representing ground truth object position in each scale. the label for each grid cell is `(prob, x_offset, y_offset, w_cell, h_cell, class)`.
+Specifically, there are three kinds of target labels representing ground truth object position in each scale. the label for each grid cell is `(x_offset, y_offset, w_cell, h_cell, prob, class)`.
 ```python
 from data.dataset import YOLODataset from data.transform import get_yolo_transform